simply-savory/simply-savory.github.io/index.md

    This<a href="http://simply-savory.meteorapp.com/#/Recipe"> page </a> displays information about a single recipe, and is accessed by clicking on a recipe card on any page that it appears.

 <h1 id="community-feedback">Community Feedback</h1>
-This section will be updated after Milestone 2, when testing is done with UH students to gather feedback for further improvements & revisions.
+This section will be updated during Milestone 3, when testing is done with UH students to gather feedback for further improvements & revisions.

 <h1 id="developer-guide">Developer Guide</h1>
 The developer guide will be updated in milestone 3 when a more concrete version of Simply Savory is available.